|Color||Casemaking clothes moth: The body is grayish-yellow with a dark head. Forewings are silvery-buff with 3 dark spots.

 Casemaking clothes moth

-Usually protected in case made of silk and fibers of feeding material.
+Usually protected in a case made of silk and fibers of feeding material.

 Webbing clothes moth